jbosstools/jbosstools-integration-stack-tests/README.md

 	$ git commit                        # makes a commit from all added files
 	```

-   **Note:** _We recommend making a comment of the commit with name of the issue on GitHub plus *'#1234' (issue number)*.
-The issue number in the comment cause that your commit is visible in issue's comments._
+   **Note:** _We recommend making a comment of the commit starting with issue number plus name of the issue in JIRA (e.g. "JBTIS-633 - Add tests for global elements in Camel Editor").
+The issue number in the comment cause that your commit is visible directly on JIRA._

 5. Check for any recent changes that were made in the official repository: